bprager/NewYearsCards/README.md

   - Download: `newyearscards download --year 2025`
   - Build: `newyearscards build-labels --year 2025`

-- From source (no install):
+- From source (no install, no PYTHONPATH):
-  - Download: `PYTHONPATH=src python -m newyearscards.cli download --year 2025`
+  - Download: `python newyearscards download --year 2025`
-  - Build: `PYTHONPATH=src python -m newyearscards.cli build-labels --year 2025`
+  - Build: `python newyearscards build-labels --year 2025`

-- Using uv without install (add project src to PYTHONPATH):
+- Using uv without install:
-  - Download: `PYTHONPATH=src uv run -m newyearscards.cli download --year 2025`
+  - Download: `uv run python newyearscards download --year 2025`
-  - Build: `PYTHONPATH=src uv run -m newyearscards.cli build-labels --year 2025`
+  - Build: `uv run python newyearscards build-labels --year 2025`

 Then, in Pages/Word, use a template from `templates/envelopes/`, and attach `data/processed/<year>/labels_for_mailmerge.csv` as the data source.